LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	 9 : prescribe the total parallel momentum flux with constant flux density, MOMPAR(,,1) specifies the parallel momentum flux in N
     |	10 : prescribe the decay length for the parallel momentum, MOMPAR(,,1) specifies the decay length in m
     |	11 : Rozhansky viscosity condition for the parallel momentum, MOMPAR(,,1) is not used
-    |	12 : Condition from b2stbc\_spb for the parallel momentum
+    |	12 : condition from b2stbc\_spb for the parallel momentum
-    |	13 : sheath boundary condition from b2stbc\_spb for the parallel momentum
+    |	13 : sheath boundary condition from b2stbc\_spb for the parallel momentum.
+To be used in conjunction with BCENE/I=15, BCPOT=11, and BCCON=14.
+Recommended for cases with drifts.
-    |	14 : Condition from b2stbc\_spb for the parallel momentum
+    |	14 : condition from b2stbc\_spb for the parallel momentum
-    |	15 : Prescribe the value of the parallel velocity, scaled with B\_average/B\_local
+    |	15 : prescribe the value of the parallel velocity, scaled with B\_average/B\_local
-    |	16 : Prescribe the average value of the parallel velocity MOMPAR(,,1) specifies the parallel velocity in m.s -1
+    |	16 : prescribe the average value of the parallel velocity MOMPAR(,,1) specifies the parallel velocity in m.s^-1`
     |	17 : leakage option for parallel momentum, MOMPAR(,,1) specifies the leakage factor, α in Γ`_loss` = α C`_s,a` m`_a` n`_a` u`_a`